 Dividends taxation in the UK can often feel complex and confusing, especially for investors and company directors trying to optimise their income while staying compliant.
 Navigating the nuances of dividend tax free allowance, changing HMRC dividend tax rates and understanding how to calculate tax on dividends in the UK poses a frequent pain point for many.
-With the dividend allowance for 2025/26 set at just £500, knowing exactly how much tax you owe and when to pay it is more important than ever.
+For the 2025/26 tax year, the dividend allowance is £500 and the basic and higher rate dividend tax rates are 8.75% and 33.75% respectively.
+With dividend tax rates increasing from April 2026, planning ahead is more critical than ever.
+For the 2026/27 tax year, dividend allowance remains at £500, but tax rates will rise by 2 percentage points for basic and higher rate taxpayers.

 Dividends are payments companies make to their shareholders, usually from the profits earned after paying Corporation Tax.
 They represent a return on investment and can be paid in cash or additional shares depending on the company’s policy.
 For directors of limited companies, dividends provide a tax-efficient way to draw income alongside a modest salary.
 Understanding dividends taxation in the UK is key to effective financial planning.

 Understanding how dividends are taxed in the UK is key to planning your finances effectively.
-In this guide, you’ll learn everything about dividend taxation UK for the 2025/26 tax year, including:
+In this guide, you’ll learn everything about dividend taxation UK for the 2026/27 tax year and beyond, including:

 - What are Dividends & how do they work?